flutter/flutter/CONTRIBUTING.md

 Building and running the code
 -----------------------------

-Currently we support building on Linux only, for an Android target and for, for testing, a headless Linux target.
+Currently we support building on Linux only, for an Android target and, for running tests, a headless Linux target.
 Building on MacOS for Android, iOS, and a headless MacOS target is coming soon.

 ### Android (cross-compiling from Mac or Linux)